 - Glamis Castle - Angus.
 Ancient, legendary castle, inhabited by lords of Glamis since 1372 (although existing before).
 Exquisite plasterwork ceilings in several rooms.
 Place, where William Shakespeare’s play Makbeth takes place.
 Unusual and weird stories about this castle, like story about Monster of Glamis – a crippled child kept in the castle away from other people.

 - Smailholm Tower - Scottish Borders.
-15th – 16th century structure – tower house near the English borders.
+Structure from the 15th - 16th century – a tower house near the English borders.
 Represents a spectacular monument due to its dramatic location on mountaintop.
 Four floors, walls are up to 2.4 m thick.

 - Castle Stalker - Argyll and Bute.
 Massive four-storey keep – tower on a tidal islet on Loch Laich.
 One of the most picturesque Scottish castles, also preserved in authentic state.
-Small fort built circa 1320, present structure – around 1440ies.
-Abandoned in 1840ies but repaired already in 1908.
+Small fort built roughly in 1320, present structure – around the 1440s.
+Abandoned in the 1840s but repaired already in 1908.

 - Cairness House - Aberdeenshire.
 Magnificent country house, built between 1791 – 1797, one of the finest examples of Neo-Classical architecture in Britain.
 One of the rare calendar houses of the world, with planning representing calendar numbers, includes also many masonic and pagan symbols.